 Speak with the rehab center and see what the expected costs will be, as well as what payment options are.
 Many rehab centers accept private insurance, and there may also be in-house financing and other ways to make treatment more affordable.

-There is a misconception that once someone goes to an inpatient rehab for Lortab addiction, they’re done when they leave the facility.
+There is a misconception that once someone goes to inpatient rehab for Lortab addiction, they’re done when they leave the facility.
 Since addiction is a chronic disease, treatment needs to be continual and ongoing in most cases.
 Speak with the rehab facility and see how they handle aftercare planning and long-term follow-up.

 The Advantages of Residential Treatment for Lortab Addiction